exakat/php-dictionary/dictionary/default-parameter.ini.rst

 The default value may be a static expression, and, since PHP 8.1, also include new expression.

-The default parameter must be the last of the parameters : adding a parameter without default value after one will yield an error and mess up the call parameters.
+The default parameter must be the last of the parameters: adding a parameter without default value after one will yield an error and mess up the call parameters.

 .. code-block:: php